tensorflow/community/rfcs/20191016-dlpack-support.md

 As the design of dlpack, the framework constructing tensor from dlpack is responsible to call the dlpack's deleter, which is usually dereferencing the underlying buffer, when destructing the constructed tensor.
 For `from_dlpack`, a deleter function is registered when constructing the TF tensor, and would be called upon destruction.
 For `to_dlpack`, the dlpack data structure will hold a reference (by `TensorReference`) to the underlying buffer, and `unref` it in the dlpack's deleter function.

+Proposed API implementation details:
+- to_dlpack
+ - Implementing `TFE_HandleToDLPack`, which converts tf's eager tensor handle to dlpack tensor's pointer(`DLManagedTensor*`).
+And wrap it into PyCapsule to adapt to the Python interface in ffi binding file.
+For the underlying memory liveness, `TensorReference` is used to maintain the reference counting over the underlying `TensorBuffer`, which increases when creating dlpack tensor, and decreases in the deleter of dlpack tensor.
+- from_dlpack
+ - Implementing `TFE_HandleFromDLPack`, which converts dlpack tensor's pointer(`DLManagedTensor*`) to tf's eager tensor handle. `TFE_TensorHandleDevicePointer` is used to get the data pointer of underlying buffer, and synchronize the related device to ensures the memory readiness.

 ## Questions and Discussion Topics